 Every numeric parameter is aQuantity: { value, unit }.
 The unit travels with the value, so 80 is never ambiguous between percent, kilowatts, or amps.

 Send a unit the device does not accept and the API returns 422 UNSUPPORTED_UNIT.
 Send a parameter the mode does not accept and you get 422 UNSUPPORTED_PARAMETER with a deviceCapabilities snapshot in details, so you can fix the call in one round trip.
+Send a value outside the declared range and you get 422 PARAMETER_OUT_OF_RANGE; the bounds live on the device read, not in the request schema.
 See error envelope for the full list.

 Per-mode execution support